Do you want to start an indoor, self-sustaining herb garden? Are you considering growing thyme…

 Tips & Tricks

-- When you go to harvest your chives, only cut about 1/3 of the plant to stimulate growth.
+- When you go to harvest, only cut about 1/3 of the plant to stimulate growth.

-- People will notice that as the chives grow, there may be a black seed on the top.
-Simply and gently pull those off
+- People will notice that as they grow, there may be a black seed on the top.
+Simply and gently pull those off.

 - Growers notice that once chives begin to grow, they seem super thin.
 Give them time to become thicker!

 - Chives, depending on the variety, can take a long time to germinate and begin growing.
 Give your chives a chance before replacing it with a different seed!